BigDataBiology/SemiBin/docs/subcommands.md

 * `-p/--processes/-t/--threads`: Number of CPUs used (`0`, the default, indicates that all CPUs should be used).
 * `--compression`: Whether to compress outputs to save space.
 Should be one of `none` (default) / `gz` / `xz` / `bz2`.
 In SemiBin2, the default will change to `gz`.
+* `--write-pre-reclustering-bins`/`--no-write-pre-reclustering-bins`: Whether to write pre-reclustering bins (defaults to true in SemiBin1; and false in SemiBin2).
 * `--engine`: device used to train the model (`auto`/`gpu`/`cpu`); `auto` (default) means that SemiBin with attempt to detect and use GPU and fallback to CPU if no GPU is found.
 * `--tmpdir`: set temporary directory.
 * `-r/--reference-db-data-dir`: GTDB reference directory (Default: `$HOME/.cache/SemiBin/mmseqs2-GTDB`).
 SemiBin will lazily download GTDB if it is not found there.
 Note that a lot of disk space is used